Daniele-Dondi/tanimoto_similarities/README.md

 #NOTES:
 - Tanimoto program was moved inside a jupyter notebook
 - The program is no more limited to only 15 entries
-- The compound name compare in the heat maps
+- Compound names compare in the heat maps
 - Panda was removed as not essential and routines rewritten in pure python

 ### Introduction